eurekasfray/mono/README.md

                 closing
                     references
                     art
-            storyboard
-                p01.png
             animatic
                 a01_r01_yyyymmdd.mov
             layout
                 sc01_sh01,sh04.png ; A layout can be used for several scenes sc01_sh05.png
                 sc01_sh06-sh10.png
             shot
-                bg                                                                  ; Background art lives outside the sequence and shot folder, because a single background art can be used in multiple shots across different scenes.
+                bg ; Because a single background art can be used in multiple shots across different scenes, background art lives outside the sequence and shot folder.
 By keeping background art in a fixed location, we can reference background across different shots. bg01_starshipLobbyStairWide.psd
                     bg01_starshipLobbyStairWide.png
                     ...